Beechworth: Alfred William Foster

 Born in 1886, died in 1962.
 Judge.

 Climate

 At the southernmost end of the South West Slopes, Beechworth has a cool climate much of the year.
-On account of its western longitude, summer warmth is inconsistent, often punctuated by cold fronts and cool changes (unlike in Northeast Victoria proper where summers are rather stable).
-Beechworth's climate is thus more reminiscent of that in Central Victoria.
-As one of the higher towns in Victoria, several snowfalls can be expected each year, sometimes falling heavily.
+On account of its western longitude, summer warmth is inconsistent, often punctuated by cold fronts and cool changes (unlike in north-eastern Victoria proper where summers are relatively stable).
+Beechworth's climate is thus more reminiscent of that in central Victoria.
+As one of the higher towns in the state, snowfall can be expected most years, sometimes falling in moderate to heavy amounts.

 Rainfall records are found as early as 1858, but temperature readings did not commence until 1908.